muzammil7866/Machine-Learning-Projects/README.md

 ## Overview

 The repository demonstrates end-to-end ML workflows, from problem framing and data preparation to model evaluation and iterative improvement.
-It also includes selected work aligned with BS AI machine learning coursework foundations.

 ## Business Goals